 Van Lear to Prestonsburg

 One of Kentucky’s most popular recreation areas is located just 11 miles south of Van Lear in Prestonsburg.
 Jenny Wiley State Resort Park offers a bounty of activities, including hiking, boating and even Broadway shows at the on-site amphitheater.
-The park is also part of the State Park Plates Trail; at the Music Highway Grill, stop and fill up on classic Kentucky dishes made from locally sourced meats and produce.
 With 49 lodge rooms, 8 cottages and 121 campsites, Jenny Wiley State Resort Park is a great place to spend the night.

 Prestonsburg is also home to the Kentucky Opry at the Mountain Arts Center.
 The Kentucky Opry troupe, formed in 1990 and consisting of Eastern Kentucky locals, presents a family-friendly evening of country, bluegrass, oldies and gospel favorites, with a little comedy thrown in for good measure.
 In addition to the Opry, the Mountain Arts Center features a jam-packed calendar of music and theater performances throughout the year.

 Rounding into the southern stretch of the Country Music Highway, you’ll travel through the region that produced singer-songwriters Dwight Yoakam and Patty Loveless.
 There’s plenty to do and see in the Pikeville area, including the one-and-only Pikeville Cut-Through Project, one of the largest civil engineering projects in history.
 Dubbed the “eighth wonder of the world” by the New York Times, the massive rock cut features sweeping vistas from the overlook, as well as walking trails, tennis and basketball courts, and water activities on the Big Sandy River.